Infectious Diseases

 To book an elective in Infectious Diseases at the University of Alberta, please contact Linda Semper at mednid@ualberta.ca.

-We do accept international electives.
+We do NOT accept international electives.

 Send materials to: